GreaterWMS/GreaterWMS/README.md

 - Mobile APP Dev Run

-You should connect your mobile .
-Sometime it need you choose the ip , the ip is your PC's internal ip .
+You should connect your mobile.
+Sometimes, it needs you to choose the IP, which is your PC's internal IP.
 The Android APP installed on the mobile phone is the mobile page, and the installation on the scanning device is the scanning page.

 ~~~shell